mingwangrrc/weather/README.md

 ### Accessing the Application
 - **Sign Up**: Create a new account to get started.
 - **Log In**: Log in with your credentials.
-- **Search Temperature**: Once logged in, navigate to the search page to explore weather data.
+- **Search City's Temperature**: Once logged in, navigate to the search page to explore weather data.

 ## Usage
 - **Sign Up**: Create your user account by providing basic information.